iamrutvik/laravel-api-seed-boilerplate/readme.md

 * Redirect to desired directory where you want to place your code
 * Run '_git clone https://github.com/iamrutvik/laravel-api-seed-boilerplate.git_.'
 [Git for windows](https://git-scm.com/download/win) Required.
+* Rename .env.example to .env file and add your app settings and database settings.
 * Run _composer install_.
 This will install all vendor dependencies and Laravel Framework.
 * Run '_php artisan migrate_'.
 This will run the [Migration](https://laravel.com/docs/5.2/migrations) and will create tables for authentication module.
 * Run '_php artisan serve_'.
 This will run Laravel default web server and you can access it using 'http://localhost:8000'.